 Rent a bike and explore the beautiful city of Columbus, Georgia!
 The Chattahoochee Riverwalk is the perfect way to access the highlights of the city.
 This 15-mile paved biking and pedestrian trail borders the banks of he Chattahoochee River.
 Use Ride On Bikes to rent one for just $10.00/day.
 Rent a raft, canoe, kayak, or inner tube and make your way down the river instead.
 At the end of the day, grab a bite around town, try a local food truck, or grab a beer at ever famous Maltitude, a growler filled with the South’s most idolized brewers.

-If you’re looking to make your trip a long weekend, consider camping and fishing along the Chattahoochee River nearby on the border of Georgia/Alabama.
+If you’re looking to turn your day trip into a long weekend getaway, consider camping and fishing along the Chattahoochee River near the border of Georgia/Alabama.
 At $24/night, Bluff Creek Park sounds like a good option.

-If you have kids and are looking for something more suitable for them, try Lake Eufaula Campground; starting at $18.00 for a tent site, $27.00 for 30 amp, and $30.00 for 50 amp, this campsite has a swimming pool and a track and pond for their new R/C Racing Complex for electric boat racing competitions.
+If you have kids and are looking for something more suitable for them, try Lake Eufaula Campground.
+Starting at $18.00 for a tent site, $27.00 for 30 amp, and $30.00 for 50 amp, this campsite has a swimming pool as well as a track and pond for their new Remote Controlled (R/C) Racing Complex for electric boat racing competitions.